In conversation with More

 More: Neri Oxman.

 Gregory: Hm.
-Scientific discoveries are significant in our development, More.
-I hope you don’t think I’m dismissive of the potential positive impact these life-altering advances can have on us.
+Scientific discoveries play a significant role in our development, More.
+I hope you don’t think I’m dismissing the potential positive impact these life-altering advances can have on us.
 But without—

 More: A ground-up reeducation.